ArnaoutLab/sentropy/README.md

 # Alternatives

-To date, we know of no other python package that implements all the measures defined by [Reeve at al.](https://arxiv.org/abs/1404.6520), only [R](https://github.com/boydorr/rdiversity) and [Julia packages](https://github.com/EcoJulia/Diversity.jl)—although to our knowledge these lack the full capabilities of `sentropy`.
+To date, we know of no other python package that implements all the measures defined by [Reeve at al.](https://arxiv.org/abs/1404.6520), only [R](https://github.com/boydorr/rdiversity) and [Julia packages](https://github.com/EcoJulia/Diversity.jl), which enable some of the capabilities of `sentropy`.